galdor/erl-mhttp/doc/handbook.md

 - `tls_options`: a list of `ssl` client options to apply (only used if the transport is `tls`).
 - `header`: a set of default header fields used for all requests sent.
+- `compression`: accept compressed responses and automatically decompress them.
+The only compression scheme currently supported is `gzip`.

 Note that for TLS connections, the client uses both the list of TCP options and the list of TLS options.